 Read Complete Analysis (pdf)

 Overview: An Unbalanced Budget, Leading to Years of Deficits.
-The newly enacted budget is balanced only in a narrow, legal sense of the word.
+The enacted budget is balanced only in a narrow, legal sense of the word.
 Under a more common sense view, this budget is not balanced—it uses deficit spending and gimmicks to help pay the bills for the next year, followed by multibillion deficits for at least the next several years.
 Prior to this recession, the state had record-high revenues and reserves, but the state’s recent spending spree left the budget in a precarious position, even before revenues began dropping.
 The forecast now shows multibillion dollar deficits for the foreseeable future, but the budget does far too little to restrain spending to a level that will create a financially sustainable path forward.
 The spending reductions or deferrals that are included primarily target schools, including elementary, high school, and colleges, rather than pulling back on doomed pet projects like High-Speed Rail or recent expansions to other state programs that are clearly unaffordable.
-Additionally, the budget takes actions that will prevent people from returning to work: it promises to crack down on independent contractors with nearly $22 billion to enforce the harmful policies enacted in 2019 by Assembly Bill 5, and it imposes more than $4 billion in new costs on businesses that will make a jobs recovery all the more difficult.
+Additionally, the budget takes actions that will prevent people from returning to work: it promises to crack down on independent contractors with nearly $22 million to enforce the harmful policies enacted in 2019 by Assembly Bill 5, and it imposes new mandates and more than $4 billion in new taxes on businesses that will make a jobs recovery all the more difficult.

 Budget “Solutions” Rely Heavily on Federal Funds and Borrowing.
 The enacted budget includes the major categories shown in the chart below to address the $54 billion budget deficit.
 Notably, only $5.9 billion of all the solutions, or 11 percent, represent actual spending reductions.